Nicholas Graham: Joe Boxer

-In 1980, Graham and Goldinger moved to San Francisco and began making unique neckties under the name Summ.
+In 1980, Graham and Goldinger moved to San Francisco after a short stint in Vancouver, and began making unique neckties under the name Summ.
 Macy's was a client and a buyer there suggested that they put their designs on men's underwear; Macy's sold out the first boxer short design in three days and the company Joe Boxer was born.
 Graham became well known for marketing concepts, such as sending Bill Clinton 100 pairs of boxer shorts on his 100th day in office, creating glow-in-the-dark underwear, and running afoul of the United States Department of the Treasury when he silk-screened $100 bills on boxer shorts.
 In 1991, Graham was accepted into the Council of Fashion Designers of America.

 To facilitate expansion, Graham sold 20% of the company and began licensing its name and designs to other companies, for use on other products.
 By 1996, Graham stated that annual sales were $50 million.
 However, after licensing the Joe Boxer name to the New York women's lingerie company Van Mar Inc., Graham launched a competing line of underwear.
 Van Mar sued and won; the $3.2 million judgement threatened to bankrupt Joe Boxer.